 The utility then begins the process of adding the registration data (from the registration category data array) to the SUT fuel engine fractions array (by SUT, year, and diesel/gas).
 For SUTs 52 and 53, the utility adds the registrations from registration category 4 to the diesel part of the SUT fuel engine fractions array and adds the registrations from registration category 6 to the gas part of the SUT fuel engine fractions array.
-For SUT 61, the utility adds the registrations from registrations array and adds the registrations array and adds the registration category 5 to the diesel part of the SUT fuel engine fractions array and adds the registrations from registration category 7 to the gas part of the SUT fuel engine fractions array.
+For SUT 61, the utility adds the registrations from registration category 5 to the diesel part of the SUT fuel engine fractions array and adds the registrations from registration category 7 to the gas part of the SUT fuel engine fractions array.